 We're not selling a lifestyle product.
 We're figuring out how to live together — sharing meals, making decisions, fixing things that break.
 Every house is an experiment.
 Most of the experiments fail.
 The ones that don't become the culture.

-A deep dive into ZuCity's first Zuzalu popup city event in rural Japan.
-The event generated ¥480,000 in revenue while converting 26% directly into community assets like vehicles and furniture.
+ZuCity's first Zuzalu popup city in rural Japan generated ¥480,000 in revenue while converting 26% directly into community assets like vehicles and furniture.

 We pool money, buy cheap rural properties, and own them collectively.
 No landlords extracting rent.
 No investors demanding returns.
 Just people with skin in the game building something that belongs to them.